malept/flatpak-bundler/README.md

 ```

 ## Overview
-This modules allows building flatpaks programatically from Node.
+This modules allows building flatpaks programmatically from Node.
 It requires
 flatpak >= 0.6.13 to be installed on your system.

 Under the hood, this is just a wrapper for the [flatpak-builder](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder)